-Erin kept walking.
-But the Worker stopped.
-He started twitching again, and then his gaze snapped on the back of her head.
+Erin kept walking, but the Worker stopped.
+He started twitching again, and then his gaze snapped to the back of her head.
 Slowly, the Worker increased his pace until he was right behind Erin.
 She didn’t notice, lost in her thoughts.

 In the silence, the Worker reached out for Erin as he walked behind her.
 The other Workers watched as they followed.
 They said not a word.

 “I don’t know what it means to be me.”

 Erin said it as she walked along.
 She didn’t know how to explain it to the Worker.
 She had to say—something.
 To tell him what it was like.

 “I don’t even know what it means to be Human.
 All I know is that there’s a big hole in my heart.
 Because Klbkch and the Worker died.
 I don’t know who I am or what I’m doing.
 I’m just—sad.”